SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 maintain for each additional flow it handles should be very low or none.

-REQ-SIGNAL-VALIDATION:
-: The network/OS needs to ensure that the user/client signaling of priority (if any) does not associate the same priority level with all traffic types within the same flow, thereby avoiding prioritizing of all the streams/traffic the same way.

 REQ-CLIENT-VALIDATION:
 : The network needs to ensure the signal is coming from the same user/client that is part of the 5-tuple flow.
 This is to ensure no